-Difference Between RedHat vs Debian
+Difference Between RedHat and Debian

 Below is the top 12 difference between RedHat vs Debian

-Key Differences Between RedHat vs Debian
+Key Differences Between RedHat and Debian

-- Market Share: The market share both shares can be stated as a decisive and key factor for one leading the other.
+- Market Share: The market share of both shares can be stated as a decisive and key factor for one leading the other.
 Below is some of the market share distribution (analytical view).
-Debian leads in top 10K sites, top 100k, top 1M sites and the entire web category whereas RedHat is lagging behind in market shares category, it loses to Debian in all the segments.
+Debian leads in top 10K sites, top 100k, top 1M sites and the entire web category whereas RedHat is lagging behind in the market shares category, it loses to Debian in all the segments.

 - Website Categories: As we all are well aware of the huge numbers of websites available all across the globe.
 These websites are more or less divided into categories based on the ground of objectives or purpose of their serve.
 Talking of the business industry, arts and entertainments, shopping, telecom, and several others Debian is the leader as it has better usage coverage in these web categories whereas RedHat is making an impact only of few web categories like Dentistry and Men’s Health.